USS Unadilla (ATA-182): Service history

 Departing WestPac on 21 August, Unadilla arrived at San Diego on 6 September, via Pearl Harbor.
-The ship towed targets off the coast of southern California through February 1953; towed YFR-888 from Panama to Long Beach from 3 to 16 March; and deployed to WestPac again in the late summer of that vear.
+The ship towed targets off the coast of southern California through February 1953; towed YFR-888 from Panama to Long Beach from 3 to 16 March; and deployed to WestPac again in the late summer of that year.
 She arrived at Sasebo on 5 September, via Pearl Harbor and Midway.

 Unadilla spent her second WestPac deployment much like the first, towing targets for exercising units of the 7th Fleet off the southern coast of Japan from September 1953 to March 1954.
 Escorting Gypsy (ARSD-i) from Kwajalein to Pearl Harbor while en route to the west coast, the tug arrived at San Diego on 29 April.
 She conducted local operations from May to August, towing targets for the Fleet Training Group at San Diego.
 Following a regular yard overhaul and an inspection period, Unadilla resumed these operations in January 1955.

 Unadilla subsequently sailed for the Pacific Northwest and arrived at Astoria, Oregon, on 29 April 1955.
 Placed in reserve on that date, the ocean-going tug prepared for deactivation.
 Decommissioned and placed in reserve on 22 July, she lay in reserve at Portland until struck from the Navy list on 1 September 1961.
 Shifted to the Maritime Administration (MARAD) lay-up facility at Olympia, Washington, the erstwhile ocean-going tug was towed to the MARAD facility at Suisun Bay, Calif., in 1971.
 She was disposed of sometime between 1972 and 1975.

 Unadilla received two battle stars for her Korean War service.